Award-winning Chef Daniel Boulud

 Achieving numerous accolades including Restauranteur of the Year awards, Stephen Starr has mastered the art of opening popular restaurants.
-His newest restaurant, The Continental Miami is located next to Aloft South Beach and is a 70s-style diner.
+The Continental Miami is located next to Aloft South Beach and is a 70s-style diner.

 - Makoto at the Bal Harbour Shops (Bal Harbour)

-With restaurants all over the world, Jean-Georges Vongerichten has taken Miami Beach by storm with the Matador Room at The Edition hotel and a rumored new concept on the way in the Design District.
+With restaurants all over the world, Jean-Georges Vongerichten has taken Miami Beach by storm with his popular restaurant concepts.

 Miami-born chef Kevin Cory offers Japanese Cuisine by chef’s choice only and reservations are hard to come by at his eight-seat NAOE on Brickell Key.
 He also serves Japanese sake from his relative’s 200-year-old brewery in Japan.

 Over the last two decades, James Beard Award-winning Chef Daniel Boulud has opened numerous restaurants.
 His popular db Bistro Moderne restaurant is located in downtown at JW Marriott Marquis Miami.

 Andrew Carmellini, a New York based chef and winner of multiple James Beard Awards, opened The Dutch Miami at the W Hotel South Beach.
 As a child, he spent vacations visiting his grandparents in Miami and his grandfather ran the original Surf Club.